Magius Casino Sister Sites 2026

 Fat Pirate logo

 Fat Pirate has firmly established itself as one of the most well-known names in the online casino world, and it’s held onto that position since the day it launched.
 If you thought the pirate craze faded away when Disney stopped releasing Pirates of the Caribbean films, think again.
-Fat Pirate is thriving, standing head and shoulders above the other Magius Casino sister sites.
+Fat Pirate is thriving, standing head and shoulders above its network mates.
 Its early arrival likely gave it a head start, but credit should also go to the way they’ve refined the pirate theme, regardless of how original the pirate theme may or may not be by this stage.

 As with other brands in the Magius Casino sister sites network, Fat Pirate is packed to the brim with bonuses—it’s practically bursting at the seams.
 This was the site where the now-famous “bonus crabs” first made their debut, fitting perfectly with the seafaring theme.
 Adding to its versatility, Fat Pirate also includes a sports betting section, making it a well-rounded choice in the iGaming world.
 Surprisingly, it’s a hit among UK players, even though it lacks a licence from the UK Gambling Commission.